shopware/shopware/src/Docs/Resources/current/1-getting-started/35-indepth-guide-bundle/090-checkout.md

 This is now the place where the differentiation between `processor` and `collector` comes to bear.

-If you register your `\Shopware\Core\Checkout\Cart\CartDataCollectorInterface` before the `\Shopware\Core\Content\Product\Product\Cart\ProductCartProcessor`, it will take care that the `LineItem` of type `\Shopware\Core\Checkout\Cart\LineItem\LineItem::PRODUCT_LINE_ITEM_TYPE`, added by you, is enriched with the required information.
+If you register your `CartDataCollectorInterface` **before** the core `ProductCartProcessor`, the core will take care that the `LineItem` of type `LineItem::PRODUCT_LINE_ITEM_TYPE`, added by you, is enriched with the required information.

-So you don't have to take care of all the information like: price, label, cover, delivery information, quantity information.
+You don't have to take care of all the product information like: price, label, cover, delivery information, quantity information.
-The `\Shopware\Core\Content\Product\Product\Cart\ProductCartProcessor` does the work for you.
+The `ProductCartProcessor` does the work for you, just make sure your plugin's processor runs prior to it.
-Now that the line item has been enriched with the bundle information and the product information, the discount has to be added.
-This happens in the function `addDiscount`:
+Now that the line item has been enriched with the bundle information and will receive the product information later, the discount has to be added.
+This happens in the method `addDiscount`:

 ```php
 private function addDiscount(LineItem $bundleLineItem, BundleEntity $bundle, SalesChannelContext $context): void